soda-inria/causal_ehr_mimic/docs/source/usage.md

 ## Installation issues

 - causalml is not successfully installed with poetry, use `poetry run pip install causalml` instead.
+- causalml downgrade sklearn to <=1.0.2 (December 2021).
+Whereas, we need sklearn>=1.1.3 for proper handling of column name in Imputers.

 ## Running the project